 Because Brussels sprouts have a long growing season, you'll want to plant them with a fall or winter harvest in mind depending on your climate.
 In colder climates, a good rule of thumb is to plant seedlings a good four months before the first fall frost.
 If you aren't sure of the fall frost date, start the seeds three to five weeks before the final frost in spring.
 In warmer climates without freezing winters, start the seeds outdoors around midsummer for an early winter crop.

 A few days before transplanting seedlings, amend soil as needed with compost or fertilizer and mix it in well.
 Check the soil and add lime if it's below 6.0 to prevent clubroot, a debilitating and common disease.
-Plant seedlings 2 or 3 inches in the ground, spacing them 18 to 24 inches in rows that are 3 feet apart.
+Space seedlings 18 to 24 inches in rows that are 3 feet apart.
 Cover the base of each plant with mulch to prevent evaporation and to keep the ground moist.

 In What Zone Do Brussels Sprouts Grow Best?